viters/docs/reference/query.md

 <template #rest>

 ```
-// returns the `id` field for each item:
+// returns the "id" field for each item:
 ?fields=id
 ```